 Install UNRAR on Linux Mint

-Install UNRAR (Proprietary, Full RAR Support)
+Install UNRAR with Full RAR Support on Linux Mint

 sudo apt install unrar